ColbyEcology/ColbyEcology.github.io/298/PaperDiscussions.md

 - For the common papers, I think that sharing 2 ideas (e.g., evaluations of the papers' merits or faults), commenting on 2 others' ideas, and replying to at least 2 responses to you would be sufficient for maintaining an interesting discussion.
 - For the individual papers, I ask that you write a short summary (1–2 paragraphs) so your classmates get the gist of the paper and I think that sharing 1–2 ideas from the individual paper, commenting on 2 others' ideas, and replying to at least 2 responses to you would be sufficient for maintaining an interesting discussion.

+## Timeline
+You'll notice on the calendar that the paper discussion span the entire week.
+I would like for you to contribe to the discussions during the week.
+Perhaps aiming to post your initial ideas Monday or Tuesday, and responding throughout the week would be the best approach.